colynn/aws_instance_st2/README.md

 ##
-Depends on the tag list to start/stop aws instances
+Depends on the tag list to start/stop aws instances, you can change the definition of tag_list in the script.

 <pre>
 # pip install boto3